 Bullying, Hazing, and Harassment are taken seriously in the Burlington School District.
 Complaints of suspected bullying, hazing, and harassment should be reported to the Designated Employees at each school, who will investigate such complaints.
-Click here or on the image below to find the name and contact information for your school’s Designated Employee.
+Contact information for Designated Employees is being updated and will be listed below.

 What is it?